DMT Drug Abuse Effects, Symptoms, and Treatment Programs

 - Elevated blood pressure.

-Long-term effects of DMT use are not widely known or studied.
+Long-term negative effects of DMT use are not widely known or studied.
 More research needs to be done to indicate whether there are serious long-term consequences.
 There is currently no indication that DMT in any amount produces tolerance.
-Similarly, ayahuasca (which contains DMT) has not been shown to produce any lasting negative physiological effects, especially in those who drink the brew in a ritualistic or religious setting 1,2.
+Similarly, ayahuasca (which contains DMT) has not been shown to produce any lasting negative physiological effects, especially among those who drink the brew in a ritualistic or religious setting.1,2

-- Less than 1% of Americans age 12 and older reported using DMT at least once in their lifetime.
+- Less than 1% of Americans aged 12 and older reported using DMT at least once in their lifetime.